-In my last three posts, I’ve explored the various aspects of polystyrene and its harmful effects on human health, wildlife, and the environment.
-Hopefully by now, you’re no longer reheating your leftovers in those containers.
+In my last three articles, I’ve explored the various aspects of polystyrene and its harmful effects on human health, wildlife, and the environment.
+Hopefully, by now, you’re no longer reheating your leftovers in those containers.
 Maybe you’ve even requested that your favorite restaurant stop using them!

 It is not practical to recycle polystyrene, although producers of it would have you believe otherwise.
 Today, I want to look at alternatives to polystyrene food containers and explore other ideas for dealing with this toxic material and waste problem it creates.
 Unfortunately, the alternatives all fall short.

 There are many alternatives for take-out food packaging including several ideas that have not been put into practice yet.
 Many alternatives are no better than polystyrene.
 In fact, many food packaging companies make false or misleading claims often omitting names of chemicals in their products.
 Let’s look at some of those now.

 Plastic film-lined paperboard, such as the standard paper coffee cups, cannot be recycled because of the mixed materials.
 They also cannot be composted because of the plastic film.
 Some companies use PLA, which can be – but is not always – a biodegradable plastic film.
 Cups and containers lined with PLA would have to first be collected and taken to an industrial compost facility, which as you’ll recall from Part 2 of my Packaging Series, these facilities are few and far between.
 There are a few companies that now advertise these as backyard compostable, which is great if it is true and it is free of toxins.
 But this would require collecting the PLA-lined containers or cups instead of trashing them.